 CI Financial Corp.
-(TSX:CIX), one of Canada?s largest asset managers, just got its target price lowered by a couple of dollars to $27 by Desjardins.
-Down 17.8% so far in 2016, it?s at odds with Canadian financial stocks as a whole?iShares S&P/TSX Capped Financials Index Fund is up 13.5% year-to-date?which are having a pretty good year in comparison.
+(TSX:CIX), one of Canada’s largest asset managers, just got its target price lowered by a couple of dollars to $27 by Desjardins.
+Down 17.8% so far in 2016, it’s at odds with Canadian financial stocks as a whole—iShares S&P/TSX Capped Financials Index Fund is up 13.5% year-to-date—which are having a pretty good year in comparison.
+They say you can’t fight the trend.
+If you don’t own CI Financial, perhaps you should take a pass right now and consider one of its competitors instead.
+And if you do, well, long term, CI Financial should do just fine.
+I recently…

 To keep reading, enter your email address or login below.